Origin of the lunar farside highlands from Earthshine-induced global circulation in lunar magma ocean: Global circulation induced by Earthshine

 It shows from \cite{19} that the surface temperature gradient of the lava planet could generate global circulation which drives downwellings on the night-side and a deeper return flow on the day-side and transports magma from the nearside to the farside in the shallow magma ocean and from the farside to the nearside in the deep magma ocean.
 Thus, global circulation shown in the bottom of Figure 1, similar to that in \cite{19}, would also exist inside the tidally lock molten Moon due to the proximity of the hot, post-giant impact Earth.
 As lunar magma ocean cooled, dense crystals, such as olivine and pyroxene, sank to lower mantle while buoyant crystal, like plagioclase, floated to the lunar surface, forming the lunar crust.

 Due to the presence of global circulation induced by Earthshine, plagioclase crystals formed in the nearside would be transported to the farside along with the magma flow and, during the process of such transportation, the crystallization of new plagioclase crystals would be continue.
 Finally, the plagioclase crystals formed in the nearside and the newly formed plagioclase crystals during transportation of magma flow from the nearside to the farside would accumulate in the farside.
 Further more, due to the cooler temperature of the farside, crystallization of plagioclase can be rapid and much more efficient at the farside than that in the nearside, enhancing the amount of plagioclase accumulated in the farside.
 Thus, the final crust formed in the farside would be thicker than that of the nearside.
-Along with crystallization, the residual dense melts mainly composed of incompatible-element materials, such as ilmenite-bearing cumulate (IBC) and KREEP, resided under the crust.
-However, due to the larger amount of materials in the crust of lunar farside, the residual dense melts made of incompatible-element materials would be squeezed into the underneath of the crust in the nearside under the Moon's self-gravity, leading to the concentration of incompatible elements in the nearside after crystallization of such residual dense melts and the resulting mantle overturn mainly happening in the nearside.